 The SRU has sponsored a number of consensus conferences on important topics including: postmenopausal bleeding, carotid stenosis, adnexal cysts, first trimester assessment of pregnancy, and thyroid nodule evaluation.
 The reports of these conferences are routinely published in major journals such as Radiology, The Journal of Ultrasound in Medicine and Ultrasound Quarterly.

-The SRU is developing an electronic forum to enhance the ultrasound practice of its members.
-In this forum, the community will be able to discuss a variety of topics including new and/or interesting concepts, best practices, “how I do it”, optimal resources, and other facets of ultrasound practice, research, education, and teaching.
+The SRU Forum is an electronic forum to enhance the ultrasound practice of its members.
+In this forum, the community is able to discuss a variety of topics including new and/or interesting concepts, best practices, “how I do it”, optimal resources, and other facets of ultrasound practice, research, education, and teaching.
 In addition, the SRU has a Facebook presence with a weekly interesting case to engage members.

-Each year, the SRU recognizes an outstanding researcher as the recipient of the Larry Mack Award, with additional awards presented for outstanding service to the SRU and trainee research.
-Beginning in 2017, an award will also be presented to an outstanding young investigator.
+Each year, the SRU recognizes an outstanding researcher as the recipient of the Larry Mack Award, with additional awards presented for outstanding service to the SRU, Outstanding educator and mentor, and the Anna Lev Toaff award.

 The recently-updated web site includes information related to membership, publications, activities, awards and applications for membership, as well as links to other radiology- and ultrasound-related web sites.